thisfeeling/device-motorola-ali-twrp/README.md

-# Android TWRP Device tree for motorola Moto G6
+# Android TWRP Device Tree for Moto G6

 The Motorola Moto G(6) (codenamed _"ali"_ ) is a mid-range phone from Motorola.